Trans-Siberian Highway

 The Trans-Siberian Highway is the unofficial name for a network of federal highways that span the width of Russia from the Baltic Sea of the Atlantic Ocean to the Sea of Japan.
 In the Asian Highway Network, the route is known as AH6.
 It stretches over 11,000 km from St. Petersburg to Vladivostok.
-The road disputes the title of the longest national highway in the world with Australia's Highway 1.
+The road is the second-longest national highway in the world after Australia's Highway 1.

 The highway became fully paved on 12 August 2015.

 Route

 The route coincides in places with European route E30 over a distance of about 190 km.
 One of its segments (Chelyabinsk-Novosibirsk) can be passed by the R402 highway via Ishim inside the Russian territory or by the R254 highway through the neighboring country of Kazakhstan.
 The route consists of seven federal highways: